abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 # {{title}}

-I needed a way to listen to clipboard and get its contents as it changed.
+I needed a way to listen to the clipboard and get its contents as it changed.
-I've found a couple of ways to achieve this in Python.
-But most solutions poll for changes, others use `ctypes` and Win32 APIs.
-Working with C bindings in Python is not a fun time, and debugger doesn't really help with pointers and native types.
-So I decided to build a utility in C# that does it for me.
+I found a couple of ways to achieve this in Python.
+But most solutions poll for changes, others use ctypes and Win32 APIs.
+Working with C bindings in Python is frustrating.
+The debugger doesn't work well with pointers and native types.
-As a plus, it has a much nicer API to work with, not to mention first class support for Win32 APIs, with better debugging abilities.
+So I figured I should build a utility in C# instead.
+C# has much better support for Win32 APIs, with better debugging abilities.
 I've released this utility, called [**dumpclip**][dumpclip], on [Github][dumpclip_repo].